Right(s) now!

 Pro: Rights and radicalisation

 There are good reasons to get our hands „dirty.“ Not only because demands for rights and for participation have a long history.
 And not only as a purely tactical reference to existing, albeit insufficient rights.
-There are two other, key arguments, why the radical left should claim the terms as their own:
+There are two other, key arguments, why the radical left should claim

 (a) The political discourse gyrates around democracy and human rights, the radical left should be able to express itself in this language.
 Referring to these terms could be a way out of public marginality for the radical left.